se-sic/coronet/README.md

     * The time-window (in days) to use for synchronicity data if enabled by `synchronicity = TRUE`
     * [1, *5*, 10, 15]
     * **Note**: If, at least, one artifact in a commit has been edited by more than one developer within the configured time window, then the whole commit is considered to be synchronous.
+- `custom.event.timestamps.file`:
+    * The file to read custom timestamps from.
+    * **Note** It might make sense to keep several lists of timestamps for different purposes.
+Therefore, this is the only data source where the file name can be configured.
+    * **Note** This parameter does not have a default value.
+- `custom.event.timestamps.locked`:
+    * Lock custom event timestamps to prevent them from being read if empty or not yet present when calling the getter.
+    * [`TRUE`, *`FALSE`*]

 ### NetworkConf